 Over at the Canadian Government Website, they have a Payment Arrangement Calculator where you can calculate your payment options.
 They also have an Income and Expense Worksheet where you can calculate how much net income you have available to pay your CRA debt.

 The CRA will ask you to provide proof of income, expenses, assets, and liabilities in order to figure out how much you can pay.
 This will be done over the telephone or by filling out a financial questionnaire.

-Once it is verified that you can pay, it’s time to choose an arrangement to pay off your CRA debt.
+Once it is verified that you have the capacity to pay, it’s time to choose an arrangement to pay off your CRA debt.
 This can be done in three ways: